 Firstly strip the wire and fix it to the bulb as shown either with solder or a glue gun.

-To securely fix the wire to the shaft of your bulb place a piece of insulating tape around it. (not shown) This will also make it look more effective when you add it to your shelter.
-To add the light simply thread the wire through the hole you made in the top of your shelter and pull it through until your bulb just touch's the card.
+To securely fix the wire to the shaft of your bulb place a piece of insulating tape around it. (not shown) This will also make it look more effective when you add it to the shelter.
+To add the light simply thread the wire through the hole you made in the top of your shelter and pull it through until your bulb just touch the card.